 The Company's long-term leases (land and billboard) have original terms of 30 to 149 years.
-The Company follows generally accepted accounting principles ("GAAP") in accounting for its leases by recognizing rental income on the straight-line basis over the term of the leases.
+The Company follows GAAP in accounting for its leases by recognizing rental income on the straight-line basis over the term of the leases.
 Where the straight-line income exceeds the actual contractual payments ("Excess"), the Company evaluates the collectability of the entire stream of remaining lease payments on a lease-by-lease basis.
 If the remaining lease payments are not deemed to be probable of collection, in accordance with GAAP, lease revenue is recorded at the lower of straight-line rental income or the contractual amount paid.

-The number of years remaining on the Company's leases range from twenty-nine (29) years to one hundred-thirty-three (133) years with total rent yet to be collected (without regard to CPI and appraisal adjustments) under the lease ranging from \$10.4 million to \$364.2 million.
+The number of years remaining on the Company's leases range from twenty-eight (28) years to one hundred-thirty-two (132) years with total rent yet to be collected (without regard to CPI and appraisal adjustments) under the lease by tenant ranging from \$19.7 million to \$363.8 million.
 Given the length of the remaining lease term and the magnitude of the amount yet to be collected, along with the consideration of other factors, the Company has concluded that the remaining stream of lease payments is not probable of collection and as such, reports lease revenue based on the contractual amount paid.